Username-ejg-not-available/eecs510-functions/README.md

 * toDFA()
 Creates a DFA that does the same thing as the NFA using subset construction.
 Compatible with `showSteps`, and printing out the variables of the resulting object is recommended
-`dfa = nfa.toDFA()`
+Will always work if there are no epsilon transitions, otherwise will only work sometimes `dfa = nfa.toDFA()`
 * revNFA(nfa)
 Creates an NFA that accepts words from nfa in reverse
 `nfa2 = revNFA(nfa)`
+* concatNFA(nfa1,nfa2)
+Same as DFA.
+Do not know if it works with 1 DFA and 1 NFA or 2 DFAs.
+Will work for 2 NFAs I think
+`concatNFA(nfa1,nfa2)`

 ## CandP
 Not useful for class rn so not writing this yet